AramHovhannisyan/creative-circles/README.md

 # Creative Circles Game

+## Live Demo

+You can access the live version of the app here: [https://aramhovhannisyan.github.io/creative-circles](https://aramhovhannisyan.github.io/creative-circles)

 **Creative Circles Game** is an interactive web application built with TypeScript.
 It offers users the ability to unleash their creativity by generating colorful circles with a simple click, and watch them gracefully descend with realistic gravitational effects.

 ## Installation